Exploring Different Types of Depositions

 Julie Feller

-Julie Feller is the Head of Marketing at U.S. Legal Support.
-Prior to U.S. Legal Support, Julie worked at Abacus Data Systems (now Caret Legal) providing legal technology platforms and services to legal professionals across the country.
+Julie Feller is the Vice President of Marketing at U.S. Legal Support where she leads innovative marketing initiatives.
+With a proven track record in the legal industry, Juie previously served at Abacus Data Systems (now Caret Legal) where she played a pivotal role in providing cutting-edge technology platforms and services to legal professionals nationwide.

 Editoral Policy

 Content published on the U.S. Legal Support blog is reviewed by professionals in the legal and litigation support services field to help ensure accurate information.
+The information provided in this blog is for informational purposes only and should not be construed as legal advice for attorneys or clients.